 Who We Are

-Dogs are a massive part of our lives.
-We love our little pups, and breeding brings us so much joy.
+Dogs are a massive part of our lives, and we are grateful for their love.
 Being a home breeding service, this gives us time to create a bond and personally care for all the puppies.
-They are cared for and watched over always.
-The love that these pups bring to our lives is immense, and we here at Canadian Frenchies hope that you and your family get the opportunity to experience this level of cuteness.
+They are pampered and watched over always.
+The joy that these pups bring to our lives is immense, and we here at Canadian Frenchies hope that you and your family get the opportunity to experience this level of cuteness.